Joshua Nadeau

-Joshua Nadeau (born 12 September 1994) is a French professional footballer who plays as a defender for Luxembourg National Division club Rodange 91.
+Joshua Nadeau (born 12 September 1994) is a French professional footballer who plays as a defender for BGL Ligue club SC Bettembourg.

 Career

-Born in Paris, Nadeau made his professional debut for the AC Ajaccio first team on 18 August 2013 against reigning champions Paris Saint-Germain at Parc des Princes.
+Born in Paris, Nadeau made his professional debut for the Ajaccio first team on 18 August 2013 against reigning champions Paris Saint-Germain at Parc des Princes.
 He was given the first team opportunity as teammate Benjamin André was not eligible having received a red card in the previous match.

 For the 2014–15 season Nadeau joined Cypriot First Division side AEL Limassol.

 Having terminated his contract with AEL, he was six months without a club before trialling with Allsvenskan club Gefle IF.
 In February 2016, he signed a one-year contract including an option for two further years with Gefle.

 In January 2017, Nadeau trialled with 3.
-Liga club F.C.
-Hansa Rostock and played in three friendlies before signing a 2.5-year contract until summer 2019.
+Liga club Hansa Rostock and played in three friendlies before signing a 2.5-year contract until summer 2019.
 In late August 2018, his contract with Hansa Rostock was terminated on his request.
 He made 42 appearances for the club.

-On 27 August 2018, he signed a contract with Belgian side R.E.
-Virton.
+On 27 August 2018, he signed a contract with Belgian side Virton.